Giorgio Melchiori: In Britain

-A student of Mario Praz who created a formidable group of scholars during the years of the Second World War, Melchiori was awarded one of the first post-war British Council Scholarships and arrived in England in 1944 where he was at once officially classified as an “Enemy Alien”.
+A student of Mario Praz who created a formidable group of scholars during the years of the Second World War, Melchiori was awarded one of the first post-war British Council Scholarships and arrived in England in 1944, where he was at once officially classified as an “Enemy Alien”.

-Notwithstanding this inauspicious beginning the year spent in the University of Hull was the start of a long and close relationship with the country where he spent a part of every year lecturing, reading and theatre-going.
-The early friendship and encouragement of Sir Herbert Read was invaluable in publishing the essays which formed the core of his first book The Tightrope Walkers, essays on Mannerism in contemporary English literature, a book which was immediately well received and which helped him to make many friends in the world of Anglo-Saxon literary criticism.
+Despite an inauspicious start, his year at the University of Hull marked the beginning of a long and close connection with the country, where he spent part of each year lecturing, attending readings, and going to the theatre.
+The early friendship and support of Sir Herbert Read were instrumental in publishing the essays that became the core of his first book, The Tightrope Walkers: Essays on Mannerism in Contemporary English Literature.
+The book was immediately well received and helped him establish numerous connections within Anglo-Saxon literary criticism.

-Another invaluable formative experience during this first post-war immersion in English culture was a six-week intensive course on editing organised by the British Council for a small group of international students held in Barford, near Stratford-upon-Avon in 1945 where Melchiori came into close personal contact with J. Dover Wilson, Clifford Leech, C. J. Sisson and a number of other greatly experienced editors of Elizabethan texts.
+Another invaluable formative experience during this first post-war immersion in English culture was a six-week intensive course on editing organised by the British Council for a small group of international students held in Barford, near Stratford-upon-Avon in 1945, where Melchiori came into close personal contact with J. Dover Wilson, Clifford Leech, C. J. Sisson and a number of other greatly experienced editors of Elizabethan texts.
 This early training in philology laid the foundation for his editions many years later of The Merry Wives of Windsor (2000) and Edward III (1998) for Arden, of Henry IV part 2 (2000) for the New Cambridge, of John Marston’s The Insatiate Countess (1984) for Manchester University Press and, together with Vittorio Gabrieli, of Anthony Munday’s The Book of Sir Thomas More (1990) for Manchester University Press.

 Melchiori likewise edited the nine-volume annotated edition of Shakespeare's plays (English texts with Italian translations) for the classic Meridiani edition published by Mondadori in Milan, a work completed in 1991.
 Besides many essays on Shakespeare and on the Elizabethans (a complete bibliography is to be found in the Italian entry under his name in Wikipedia) he published two books on Shakespeare, one a detailed examination of the only four Sonnets addressed neither to the young man nor to the dark lady: Shakespeare's Dramatic Meditations; an experiment in criticism (Oxford 1976), and Shakespeare's Garter Plays (Delaware, 1994).